-3.1 Information about student accommodation is available from the Queen’s Accommodation Office, Elms Village (78 Malone Road, Belfast, BT9 5BW) and on the Accommodation website which gives details of University owned and managed residences.
+3.1 Information about student accommodation is available from Queen’s Accommodation, Elms BT9 (78 Malone Road, Belfast, BT9 5BW) and on the Accommodation website which gives details of University owned and managed residences.
 These regulations apply to accommodation provided by Queen’s University Belfast only, all other associated accommodation providers, for example Chaplaincy Centres, will have their own regulations.

 3. Accommodation offered by the University is dependent on the student signing a licence agreement for the period of accommodation, paying a deposit and agreeing in writing to a payment plan to cover the accommodation fees.
 Students must confirm their preferred payment plan prior to checking-in.

-4. The deposit will be used to off-set any accommodation arrears or other sums due to Queen’s Accommodation for example, damages to property.
+4. The deposit is refundable at the end of your contract but will be used to off-set any accommodation arrears or other sums due to Queen’s Accommodation for example, damages to property.

-5. Payment of fee: Queen’s Accommodation will communicate the payment due dates in line with the payment type selected as part of the offer of accommodation.
+5. Queen’s Accommodation will communicate payment dates for accommodation fees in line with the payment type selected as part of the offer of accommodation.

-6. Administration charge: A reminder will be sent two weeks in advance of each due payment date and to advise that an administration charge of £25.00 will be applied for failed direct debit payments.
-This charge will be added to a student’s accommodation account or with the student’s agreement deducted from the accommodation deposit at the end of the academic year.
+6. A reminder will be sent in advance of each due payment date and to advise that an administration charge of £25.00 will be applied for failed direct debit payments.
+This charge will be added to the student’s accommodation account.

 7. Overdue fees

-The accommodation fee must be paid in accordance with the payment schedule agreed with the Accommodation Office.
-If a student does not meet the payments agreed, and does not engage with the Accommodation Office to agree an alternative payment plan, action will be taken to recover the debt.
+The accommodation fee must be paid in accordance with the payment schedule agreed with the Accommodation Finance Team.
+If a student does not meet the payments agreed, and does not engage with the Accommodation Finance Team to agree an alternative payment plan, action will be taken to recover the debt.
 Failure to engage with the Accommodation team to agree a suitable plan to manage payment in respect of outstanding fees will result in access to the student’s accommodation being denied until such times as they engage.